parrt/playdl/README.md

 * [Generate obama speeches using 2 stacked RNNs](notebooks/RNN-generate-stacked-obama.ipynb).
 REALLY hard to train. had to play with weight initialization a lot and learning rate.
 Only got it to 49% accurate on 1M text size.
 Tried using `h` and `o` from RNN 1 as input to RNN 2.
 This was done with chunks.
 * [Generate obama speeches using 2 stacked RNNs but non-chunked](notebooks/RNN-generate-stacked-nonchunked-obama.ipynb) Slow but easier to understand since `h` is just a vector not a matrix.

+## Transducers

+* [RNN Encoder-decoder](notebooks/encoder-decoder.ipynb) An RNN computes `h` context vector for input and then we use that context + RNN to generate tokens from output sequence.
+Data is the human numbers set from [fastai book chap 12](https://github.com/fastai/fastbook/blob/master/12_nlp_dive.ipynb).

 ## Lessons

 Some notes beyond what is in the notebooks